zetef/Smedit/syntax_help.md

 ## **_comments_**
   **syntax:** `# this line will be ignored`

-  used to make your code easier to understand.
+  used to make your code easier to understand. it won't be shown in the output file.

  ## **_examples_**
   - **make a single file:**